“THE BAY RIDGE BEARS 10th anniversary edition in hard and soft cover on Amazon!

 Someone shouted, “Look!”
 Out over the water we could see the other tower fall.
 My mind could not comprehend that there were people in it.
 I couldn’t allow myself to accept that.
 Many ran to one side of the boat and it almost capsized.
 My mind was numb.
 I remember thinking, I escaped the attack and now I will drown.
 I couldn’t swim.
 I spent the night in New Jersey.
 The next day the bridges reopened and I was able to travel home.
 Family and friends greeted me.
 I was in good shape.
 The next day I went out to lunch and shopped.
 I was fine.
 Friday, it hit me.
 I couldn’t get out of bed til noon.
 I felt as though all the nerves in my body were shaking.
 That night I finally watched what had happened and what it looked like across the street.
 I fell apart and sobbed for hours.

 My company, wisely, moved us out of downtown for sixteen months.
 We returned to our home at One Liberty Plaza, staying until 2017, when we relocated across the street to 4 World Trade Center.
-After the attack, I would not have believed that I would be working on the 54th floor of the Trade Center and that it would be such a happy, sometimes hysterically funny, and unforgettable experience!
+After the attack, I would not have believed that I would work on the 54th floor of the World Trade Center, and actually enjoy it.

 16 months working in an old warehouse in Chelsea.
 A home decor diva’s TV studio was also there, constantly blocking access for us.
 And then, one day, we went to a meeting in midtown.
 Our president took the stage wearing a jacket that was in the cleaners on 911.
 The ticket was recently retrieved from the rubble that was his car.
 The way he informed us that we would be returning to downtown, was priceless - he sang this song!